ansys/pymechanical/doc/source/getting_started/faq.rst

 a new process.

-The way that you clear all data from Mechanical in PyMechanical depends on if the instance is embedded or in a remote sesssion.
+The way that you clear all data from Mechanical in PyMechanical depends on if the instance is embedded or in a remote session.

 - If the instance is embedded, use the :func:`app.new() <ansys.mechanical.core.embedding.Application.new>`